-In my time as a fitness coach, I’ve had many clients who couldn’t exercise for a period of time due to certain injuries.
+In my time as a personal trainer, I’ve had many clients who couldn’t exercise for a period of time due to certain injuries.
 Many of them thought that losing weight would be impossible.

 However, I’ve always managed to find ways for them to kickstart their fat loss before they could get back to the gym and crank their weight loss goals.